NickHatBoecker/SaveCopyAs/readme.md

 Save copy of a file without opening it.

-Tested on Windows with Sublime Text 3
+Tested on Windows and Linux with Sublime Text 3

 ## Usage